 Creating apps using visual approaches and templates takes less time than developing apps using code.
 Low-code systems, equipped with visual modeling features, use built-in modules to reflect the details in a way everyone may understand – from non-technical enterprise users to advanced developers.

 2. Out-of-the-Box Functionality

 OOTB (out-of-the-box) software is provided by leading low-code platforms, which removes the need to create key components for applications from the start.
 Some low code systems, for example, provide data storage or customer-facing app components, such as service management or sales process management.

-Drag-and-drop functionality is available on any well-known low code platform.
-It is one of the most critical and valuable functionalities that facilitates the production process.
-The convenience drag-and-drop features offers throughout the development of apps supports both citizen developers and technical developers.
+Drag-and-drop functionality is available on any well-built low-code software.
+It is one of the most critical and valuable functionalities facilitating production.
+The convenience drag-and-drop features offer throughout app development support both citizen and technical developers.